-The Chief Executive Officer shall be responsible for the management of the Council's funds and reporting to the Council on these affairs.
-In doing so, the Chief Executive Officer will take a conservative approach to the investment of surplus funds, but with a focus to add value, while ensuring that its liquidity requirements are being met.
+The Chief Executive Officer_Manager Finance and Corporate Services shall be responsible for the management of the Council's funds_cashflow and reporting to the Council on these affairs.
+In doing so, the Chief Executive Officer Manager Finance and Corporate Services will take a conservative approach to the investment of surplus funds, but with a focus to add value and ensuring that its liquidity requirements are being met.